Sunglasses for the trendy golfer: 13 unique styles that are eye-catching with strong performance

-An interesting pair of sunglasses is a simple way to elevate any outfit.
+An interesting pair of sunglasses is a simple way to elevate any golf outfit.
 It's easy to fall into a pattern of only wearing safe frames, and while aviators or rectangle frames are great, why not mix things up this summer?
-In honor of International Sunglass Day (June 27) we picked out the freshest, most eye-catching pairs to wear both on and off the course.
+In honor of National Sunglasses Day (June 27) we picked out the freshest, most eye-catching pairs to wear on and off the course.
 From tiny rounded sunglasses to full-face shields, these glasses have you covered when it comes to style and sun protection.

 SHOP NOW: $173

 For more golf sunglasses, check Golf Digest Editors' Choice: Best Eyewear For Golf

 These mountaineering-inspired frames are modern and athletic.
 The mineral lens filters light for an ultra-clear view, and they're polarized to block UV rays.
 The side panels block glare for even more eye protection, but can also be removed if you need your peripherals clear.
 If you've been wanting to try this style of frames out, this is a great starter pair that will look good on almost any face.

 Geometric frames are a fun style to try and a flattering look for most face-shapes.
 These Persol sunglasses are designed and crafted in Italy with crystal-tempered lenses that provide clear, distortion-free views.
 The classic tortoise look and the comfortable fit make for a stylish, performance-ready pair of golf sunglasses.